lgollut/meteor-accounts-pages/README.md

 ### Routing

-Out of the box, accounts-pages give you 7 routes you can use as these :
+Out of the box, `accounts-pages` give you seven routes you can point to :

 ```javascript
 /sign-in